 - Represented South Carolina voters in voting rights litigation challenging state absentee voter requirements during the COVID-19 pandemic in advance of the 2020 election.

-- Secured a rare Certificate of Innocence for a client wrongfully convicted on an Aggravated Unlawful Use of a Weapon (AUUW) charge and subsequent had the same client’s Unlawful Use of Weapon (UUWF) charge vacated.
+- Secured a rare Certificate of Innocence for a client wrongfully convicted on an Aggravated Unlawful Use of a Weapon (AUUW) charge and subsequently had the same client’s Unlawful Use of Weapon (UUWF) charge vacated.

 - Regularly defend individuals facing criminal charges in Cook County Criminal Court.